COMAT Clinical – Osteopathic Principles & Practice

 Selected Specific Learner-Centered Objectives for Osteopathic Principles and Practice

-Throughout these three categories, examinees will be required to demonstrate the ability to:
+The osteopathic medical student examinee will be required to demonstrate the ability to:

-- Discuss the scientific knowledge supporting the utilization of osteopathic principles and practices and osteopathic manipulative treatment (OMT), including the basic science of the mechanisms of OMT and somatic dysfunction, and the current evidence base for the clinical application of OMT.
+- Apply scientific knowledge supporting the utilization of osteopathic principles and practice and osteopathic manipulative treatment (OMT), including the basic science of the mechanisms of OMT and somatic dysfunction.

 - Define the types of physical examination findings consistent with somatic dysfunction.

-- Define and describe the types of somatic dysfunction found within the ten body regions, including the head, cervical, thoracic, rib, lumbar, pelvic, sacral, abdominal, upper extremity and lower extremity body regions.
+- Define and describe the types of somatic dysfunction found within the ten body regions, including the head, cervical, thoracic, rib, lumbar, pelvic, sacral, abdominal, upper extremity, and lower extremity body regions.

-- Correctly diagnose somatic dysfunction within the ten body regions, prioritize a differential diagnosis and develop an appropriate care plan.
+- Correctly diagnose somatic dysfunction within the ten body regions, prioritize a differential diagnosis, and develop an appropriate care plan.

-- Effectively communicate with patients and their families regarding risks, benefits and alternatives associated with the use of OMT.
+- Effectively communicate with patients and their families regarding risks, benefits, and alternatives associated with the use of OMT.

 - Identify viscerosomatic relationships and the role of the musculoskeletal system in health and disease by performing a structural examination and documenting findings reflective of this relationship.